 Why?

 This site is my little experiment into static sites, TypeScript, Quartz, and GitHub.
 I used to make fancy website using WordPress but the costs of maintaining them have become gigantic over time.
-Like why tf hosting costs triple after your first years, it’s a fucking trap.
-And the more important thing—actually writing and posting—is something I struggle with, so this time I wanted to make this as simple as possible.
-(Welp, not really simple, but it’s fun and cheaper…).
+Like why tf hosting costs triple after your first years, it’s a trap.

-I also really really enjoy writing in markdown files in GitHub and pushing them onto the site lol.
+I also really really enjoy writing markdown files and pushing them onto the site lol.
 I’ve taken thousands of notes in my Obsidian vault, but they just ended up forgotten… WordPress editor is so slow and makes the whole writing and publishing experience a pain.
 The current setup makes it super easy and fast to edit and publish multiple notes.

 How this site was created